dpolasky/TWIMExtract/README.md

 		resolution.
 		- Careful mode gets the number of bins individually for each function to avoid resolution losses, but is slower than normal mode as a result.

+	- Command line arguments: can be used for scripting with TWIMExtract.
+		General use: java -jar TWIMExtract.jar [ARGS]
+		Help: java -jar TWIMExtract.jar -h

+		NOTE: directories must be in quotes ("") if they contain spaces or other special characters
+		Arguments:
+			Required:
+			-i "[input directory]" : The full system path to the .raw file from which to extract -o "[output directory]" : The full system path to the folder in which to save output -m [mode] : the extraction mode (the dimension of data to save).
+0 = RT, 1 = DT, 2 = MZ
+			Optional:
+			-f [func] : the individual function to extract.
+If not provided, extracts all functions -r "[Range path]" : The full system path to a range (.txt) or rule (.rul) file to use for extraction.
+If not provided, extracts the full ranges in all dimensions -rulemode [true or false] : Whether to use range or rule file.
+			-combinemode [true or false] : Whether to combine all outputs from a single raw file (e.g. multiple functions) into a single output.

+		Example: The command below would extract DT information from all functions from the "My_data.raw" file using the "my_range.txt" range file, combine the output, and place it in C:\Extracted Data:

+		java -jar TWIMExtract.jar -i "C:\Data\My_data.raw" -o "C:\Extracted Data" -m 1
+			-r "C:\Ranges\my_range.txt" -rulemode false -combinemode true